digital-asset/daml/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: DAML Bug report
+name: Raise DAML Issue
-about: Create a report to help us improve DAML
+about: Create a GitHub issue to help us improve DAML
 title: ''

 ---

 **Is your feature request related to a problem?
 Tell us about it.**
 It's really helpful when we understand _why_ you're making a feature request - for example, because it solves a problem you're having.
-Include A description of the problem here --- eg "I'm always frustrated when [...]"
+Include a description of the problem here --- eg "I'm always frustrated when [...]"

 **Steps to reproduce**
 Steps to reproduce the problem: